galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 RNA-Seq is used to analyze the continuously changing cellular transcriptome, the set of all RNA molecules in one cell or a population of cells.
 Specifically, RNA-Seq facilitates the ability to look at alternative gene spliced transcripts, post-transcriptional modifications, gene fusion, mutations/SNPs and changes in gene expression over time, or differences in gene expression in different groups or treatments

-In the study of [Brooks *et al.* 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3032923/), the authors wanted to identify exons regulated by the *Pasilla* gene (the *Drosophila* homologue of the mammalian splicing regulators Nova-1 and Nova-2 proteins) using RNA sequencing data.
+In the study of {% cite brooks2011conservation %}, the authors wanted to identify exons regulated by the *Pasilla* gene (the *Drosophila* homologue of the mammalian splicing regulators Nova-1 and Nova-2 proteins) using RNA sequencing data.
 They depleted the *Pasilla* (*PS*) gene in *Drosophila melanogaster* by RNA interference (RNAi).

 Total RNA was then isolated and used to prepare both single-end and paired-end RNA-seq libraries for treated (PS depleted) and untreated samples.
 These libraries were sequenced to obtain RNA-seq reads for each sample.
 The RNA-seq data for the treated and the untreated samples can be then compared to identify the effects of *Pasilla* gene depletion on splicing events.